loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - enables only the `eso` app-of-apps label by default so the initial bootstrap stays small
 - exposes Argo CD as a `LoadBalancer` service for local access in `vind`
-- includes a commented-out Forgejo install block for a future local-contained mode
+- installs Forgejo for the self-contained Git and registry path

 ## Files In This Folder